sheltermanager/asm3/src/static/pages/manual/_sources/publishing.txt

 Publish to PetRescue.com.au in place of the normal internet publisher.
 The options for filtering animals are the same (see previous section for reference).

+PetRescue has an additional option you can set for "Send internal locations as region IDs".
+By default the PetRescue publisher sends regionID as 1 (the default if you do not have separate regions registered with PetRescue).
+If you turn this option on, ASM will look at the internal location of each animal and if there's a numeric prefix on the location name, that number will be sent as the regionID.
+The number itself is evaluated so you can pad the numbers with leading zeroes for readability if you prefer.
+This feature is aimed at small foster-based rescue groups who operate in multiple areas.

 .. note:: If you have created new Species or Breeds within ASM, you will need to map them to the available publisher options under the Breed and Species sections of :menuselection:`Settings->Lookup Data`.
 If you have some that are not mapped, the publisher will fail with an error message.